 In Chinese culture, noodles represent long life, so never cut or bite them into pieces, otherwise, you’ll be cutting life short.
 Slurp your noodles instead and stay well-fed and alive.

-Check out our tasty recipe for Udon Noodle Broth.
+Try this tasty recipe for Udon Noodle and Vegetable Broth.

-If you’re fresh out of candy this Halloween, you might be tempted to give trick-or-treaters some fruit instead, but whatever you do, don’t give them oranges – unless you’re looking for love.
+If you’re fresh out of candy this Halloween, you might be tempted to give trick-or-treaters some fruit instead.
+Whatever you do, don’t give them oranges unless you’re looking for love.
 Apparently, gifting another person an orange will make them fall in love with you.

 We’re not sure how true this one is, but you’ll definitely fall in love with this ClemenGold Fudgy Dark Chocolate Skillet Brownie.